 - Regulators performed 10,789 inspections on Werner Enterprises vehicles during this time, and 1,553 out of service violations were reported among these investigations.
 This statistic reveals that 15% of Werner Enterprises vehicles received at the very least, a minor infraction upon inspection.

 - 26 cases in which a driver was under the influence of drugs or alcohol were reported.
 Luckily, when compared to the number of drivers and inspections, this number is low.
 Driving while under the influence of drugs or alcohol is just unacceptable and in an ideal world, this number would be zero.

 - Werner Enterprises has questionable maintenance standards.
 There were 4,046 instances in which an inspection resulted in a fundamental vehicle maintenance violation or worse.
-When compared with the industry as a whole, Werner Enterprises is significantly behind its competitors in this regard.
+Compared with other trucking companies in the industry, Werner Enterprises is significantly behind its competitors.

 How Liability is Determined in Werner Truck Accident Lawsuits

 There are several ways in which fault can be established following a truck accident.
 The most apparent determination of fault is when the Werner driver makes an error in judgment, is fatigued, or under the influence.